pingcap/docs-cn/tools/tidb-binlog-cluster.md

     2018/06/21 11:24:47 meta.go:117: [info] meta: &{CommitTS:400962745252184065}
     ```

-    After this command is executed, a file named `{data-dir}/savepoint` is generated.
-This file contains `tso`, whose value is used as the value of the `initial-commit-ts` parameter needed for the initial start of Drainer.
+    This command outputs `meta: &{CommitTS:400962745252184065}`, and the value of `CommitTS` is used as the value of the `initial-commit-ts` parameter needed for the initial start of Drainer.

 2. Back up and restore all the data.